How We Learn

 Additional therapeutic training resources in the area

 Our Pathways Program provides residents with cohesive academic pathways starting in the PGY2 or PGY3 year that encompass specialized clinical care, scholarship, teaching, and leadership with the goal of preparing residents for a career in a specified area of psychiatry.
-Residents have the option of “specializing” in one of the following areas: Clinical Educator, Psychotherapy, Neuropsychiatry, Addiction, Community Psychiatry, Global Mental Health, Diversity and Health Equity, Psychosomatic Medicine, Geriatric Psychiatry, Women’s Mental Health, Child Psychiatry, Eating Disorders & Weight Management, Interventional Psychiatry, Trauma or Humanities and Psychiatry.
+Residents have the option of “specializing” in one of the following areas: Clinical Educator, Psychotherapy, Neuropsychiatry, Addiction, Community Psychiatry, Global Mental Health, Diversity and Health Equity, Psychosomatic Medicine, Geriatric Psychiatry, Women’s Mental Health, Child Psychiatry, Eating Disorders & Weight Management, Interventional Psychiatry, Trauma or Humanities and Psychiatry, Technology and Innovation, LGBTQIA+ Mental Health.
 Residents will be assigned a mentor within each pathway.

 The following is an example of a pathway requirement for Community Psychiatry.
 The pathway resident must engage in an activity in each focus area (2 for clinical):

 - La Clinica de la Raza